Many people across Australia are already benefiting from solar panels on their roofs and one thing we are being asked by these people all the time is:

 4. What feed in tariff are you on?

 The feed in tariff that your solar power system is connected to is a factor to consider before adding additional solar panels.
 As every state has different feed in tariffs and different requirements and stipulations it is a bit of a mine field.
-As it stands in SE QLD and NSW the following are the options;
+As it stands in South-East QLD and NSW the following are the options;

 QLD 44c Feed in Tariff